OrchardCMS/OrchardDoc/docs/Documentation/First-steps-into-Orchard.markdown

 Orchard is organized in modules.
 Each **module** provides a building block (aka add on/plugin) to the website with a high level distinct goal.
 For example, you can have:

 * Extension module: Adds some (low-level) features that will benefit the website.
-Eg: Ability to [search your content](Search-and-indexing) or to [use an external editor to write blog posts (like Live Writer)](Blogging-with-LiveWriter)
+E.g.: Ability to [search your content](Search-and-indexing) or to [use an external editor to write blog posts (like Live Writer)](Blogging-with-LiveWriter).

-* Content module: Adds everything (code and visual) required to view/edit some type of content (like blog posts)
+* Content module: Adds everything (code and visual) required to view/edit some type of content (like blog posts).

-* Widget module: Adds a small visual content that can be displayed on the side of existing content modules (like a Tag cloud next to a blog)
+* Widget module: Adds a small visual element that can be displayed alongside existing content modules (like a Tag cloud next to a blog).

-* Element module: Adds a small contained element for use in the Orchard.Layouts module, a core module that lets you design page layouts in the browser.
+* Element module: Adds a small contained element for use in the `Orchard.Layouts` module, a core module that lets you design page layouts in the browser.

-* Theme module: Changes the look of existing content modules (This is what the designer would typically create)
+* Theme module: Changes the look of existing content modules (this is what the designer would typically create).

-* All the above: A module can have many extensions, content types, widgets and themes all in one package
+* All the above: A module can have many extensions, content types, widgets and themes all in one package.

 Orchard is designed to be highly extensible; this means that almost anything that you interact with can be extended, replaced or disabled.
-Out of the box, Orchard comes with a number of modules to provide a good user/administrator experience; but a designer/developer can change them or [create more](Getting-Started-with-Modules).
+Out of the box, Orchard comes with a number of modules to provide a good user/administrator experience, but a designer/developer can change them or [create more](Getting-Started-with-Modules).
 It is also possible to [share your modules](Packaging-and-sharing-a-module) with the Orchard community and to [install modules](Installing-and-upgrading-modules) developed by others.

 Orchard comes with only one theme (called "[The Theme Machine](Anatomy-of-a-theme)").
 However, it has enough zones to allow various arrangements.
 This is important because a site can only have one theme active at a time.
 This means the theme must be flexible enough to allow pages to have different layouts.
 If you are not satisfied, you can copy it and add more zones.